AnshShah3009/anshshah3009.github.io/_pages/about.md

 ## How to Contact

-My contact information is on the left side of the window, where the author profile is displayed.
+My contact information can be found under the contact section at the top.
 In addition, there is a comments section under every blog post.
 I welcome all feedback and discussion!